awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

    }
    ```

 1. Run the following command to use the `replace` option to remove the description field and add an additional target\.
 The description field is removed, because the update doesn't include the field \(a null value\)\.
-Be sure to specify an additional instance that has been configured for use with Systems Manager\.
+Be sure to specify an additional node that has been configured for use with Systems Manager\.

 ------
 #### [ Linux & macOS ]